NRLMMD-GEOIPS/geoips/docs/source/contribute/coding-standards.rst

 We use - in order of supremacy - a few Internal Standards, followed by the numpy docstring standards and the python style guide laid out in PEP 8.

+bandit, flake8, and black are used to enforce appropriate style, security, and syntax usage.  flake8-rst and flake8-rst-docstring plugins are used to enforce numpy docstring formatting.
+Sphinx is used to validate the formatting and syntax within RST files themselves.

+Corresponding configuration files for both black and flake8 can be found in the geoips directory ``.config/``.

+All branches must pass the ``geoips/tests/utils/check_code.sh`` script prior to any Pull Requests being approved and merged.
+Please ensure this script has a successful 0 return as you develop code within the GeoIPS Ecosystem to expedite the review and approval process.

 This document will detail internal standard conventions and include some of the external standards for easy reference.
 For external standards, the primary source is always right in the case of a conflict with this document.